 From this table, it’s clear that dashboards and scorecards have some distinct differences.
 Perhaps the most significant is the long-term, almost “slow-release” nature of scorecards.
 While it is possible to extract some real-time information from scorecards, these are primarily designed for developing innovative long-term strategies that will ultimately make your business more adaptable to change.

-We have established the definition, general characteristics, benefits, and the difference between scorecard and dashboard.
-Now we will discuss and focus on business scenarios they can and will improve, if used correctly, and how.
+We have established the definition, general characteristics, benefits, and the difference between a scorecard and a dashboard.
+Now we will discuss and focus on business scenarios they can and will improve if used correctly, and how.

 When To Use Scorecards?
 Real Examples Explained